 This website documents my journey reading and studying Buddhist texts, from a variety of sources and languages.
 I have also studied various books related to Buddhism, and articles published in journals.

 The website also explores my thoughts on what the Buddha may have meant in his teachings.
-I too wanted to be liberated from suffering, and I found his teachings to be useful and practical.
+I too wanted to be liberated from suffering, and I found his teachings to be useful and effective.

 I acknowledge that it is impossible to ascertain whether there was a historical Buddha, what his actual words were, or what he actually meant, since he lived before writing was used in India and there are no historical records.
 In addition, his teachings has been debated, misinterpreted, reinterpreted, and expanded upon by many in the intervening centuries, so we cannot distinguish between what he may have originally taught vs what was added on by others, and perhaps borrowed from other beliefs and religions.
 However, I believe that the core ideas and principles of his teachings have been preserved well enough for us to understand and apply them.

-However, I do not consider myself to be a "Buddhist."
-I do not accept that the Buddha is necessarily a historical figure, and I definitely do not subscribe to the mythological concept of a divine or perfect being.
+However, I do not consider myself to be a “Buddhist.”
+I am not convinced that the Buddha was necessarily a historical figure (although I would like to think he was), and I definitely do not subscribe to the mythological concept of him as a divine or perfect being.
 In any case, even if the Buddha was a historical figure, he is long dead and not someone I can take refuge in.
 Also, I do not believe that all the teachings attributed to him are necessarily authentic or accurate.
-Lastly, I do not agree with the rules of the saαΉ
+Lastly, I do not agree with the rules of the saṅgha (the community of Buddhists) as laid down in various Vinaya texts.

-I believe the Buddha's teachings can be evaluated like any hypothesis or scientific theory: they can be tested and validated through direct experience and personal verification.
+I believe the Buddha’s teachings can be evaluated like any hypothesis or scientific theory: they can be tested and validated through direct experience and personal verification.
 Anyone who has achieved realisation, understanding and liberation through his teachings have no need to take refuge in anything or anyone, including the Buddha himself.
-They will discard the Buddha, the Dhamma and the SaαΉ gha because they will have no need for them.
+They will discard the Buddha, the Dhamma and the Saṅgha because they will have no need for them.

 The Buddha may or may not have been a historical figure.
 He was supposedly born somewhere near modern day Nepal on the slopes of the Himalayas.
-He lived and traveled in the Greater Magadha region in ancient India around the 4th century BCE, over 2600 years ago.
+He lived and traveled in the Greater Magadha region in ancient India around the 4th century BCE, over 2500 years ago.

 What Did He Do?